git-ender/smv/README.md

 # SMV challenge

 This playbook is just and exercise.
-It provision a simple infrastructure on AWS, then install docker and other required packages and deploy a container within the EC2 instances.
+It provision a simple infrastructure on AWS, then install docker and other required packages and deploy containers with a web app in the EC2 instances.

 Check the roles README for further details.